jpoehls/zduck.com/_posts/2012/2013-01-22-mklink-powershell-module.md

 categories: powershell
 ---

-MKLINK is a very useful utility on Windows.
+[MKLINK][1] is a very useful utility on Windows.
 Unfortunately there aren't any native PowerShell functions that replace it so we still have to shell out to the command prompt.

 This can be made less painful with a helper function that will pipe all arguments to the MKLINK command.